dotlang/language/Enhancements.md

 `if (mm.Data?) ...`
 `match(myVar: int = mm) ...`

+Y - as function cannot change it's arguments, `[]` and `=` operators cannot be implemented easily.

+Y - it's painful to define new types each time I want to have validation/observation. dispose is something which is common for all variables of the same type. but validation logic may just match to some integers and not all of them.
+alternatives:
+- inline code: what we had before `x: int[$>0]`
+- property/setter: `x: int [aset]`
+- code-base: `setter(x, { assert $1 > 0; })`
+code-base can be used for variables too but thats not a big plus. it's better to have observer logic as near to type definition as possible but at the same time, not pullote the type definition.
+`m: int [validate_month]`
+`func validate_month(month: value) -> bool {}`
+pro: you can use `int` type for month.
+con: you have to mention function name. what if we use convention here?
+`type x := struct { month: int };`
+`func validate_x_month(x: month) {}`
+`func validate_x(x: month) {}`
+can we have template specialization with part of a type and not a type?
+`func validate!T(x:T) {}`
+`func validate!x.month(x: int) {}`
+no this is so confusing.
+but `validate_x_month` name is too casual and ambiguous.
+`m: int [validate_month]`
+`type x := struct { month: int [validate_month] } [validate_data_func];`
+basically this is what we had before, but clearer as there is not need to write inline code. and we can force to have this only in type definition and not function/local variable definition. so when defining `type A :=` in the right side you can use `[A]` notation for the whole type or it's parts to define a function to be called after the value of variables of that type are changed. can we write `$_` in this part? `month: int [validate_month($_,1,2)]`.
+No. it makes everything more consuding. can we extend this notation to before/after? can we extend it to getter/setter?
+`m: int -[validate_month_before] +[validate_month_after]`
+can we just eliminate all these special case notations and use already available tools? define a struct, mark the field private, so outside code should not modify it (if they do, there will be warning). then in your local module, handle the update and call appropriate methdos to validate/broadcast/... .
+con: the user code must call function to change the data. but we want to have first-class data. we don't want to put function in front of the data in a mandatory and enforcing way. it owner of the type wants some special case handling of data, this should be transparent from outside world. so outside just writes: `var d : DateTime; d.month=11;` and behind the scene, the validation should be called. summary of findings:
+- we don't want to add validation per-type. because it is paintful to define new type for each new validation logic.
+- it's better to have logic definition as near to type definition as possible.
+- it's better not to add any new notation or syntax or keyword.
+- it's preferred if we can have this everywhere (for local variables, function input, ...) current option: `m: int [validate_month]` mentioning function name to be called after any change. option 2: define inline new type: `m: month := int` and have `func updated!month` option 2 con: there will at some point be a clash of type names. and they are hidden in other types definition.

 ? - TEST: think about how to implement a pricing engine/vol-surface/economic events and contract object in new approach.
 economic_events:
 ```